gpitsilis/Securing-Tag-Based-Recommender-Systems/README.md

 </i>

 As far as the datasets we generated for the purpose of the experiment described in the above mentioned paper, we provide in total 5 sets, one for each run of the experiment.
 Each set contains one pair of files.

-Each delicious_train_X.csv file contains the bogus data generated for the particular experiment run (where X a number defining the experiment and it ranges from 1 to 5).
+Each delicious_train_X.csv file contains the bogus data generated for the particular experiment run (where X a number defining the experiment, and it ranges from 1 to 5).
 In the same way, every delicious_small_X.csv file contains the selected legitimate data used for the same experiment run.